goes to Home Page

 Well.
 Pretty much the same stuff — from the '50's & '60's.
 But.
 To that — we would definitely have to add: Jacqueline Marie Evancho.

 On the next page is our Class Roster.
-We are still missing quite a few addresses.
+Although we have tracked down the mailing addresses for all of our graduates — we are still missing quite a few, for our other classmates.
 If you can help with any of these — please contact our Reunion Co-ordinator:

 Joyce Hamilton Zeiber